SteffWS/steff_blackbars/README.md

 - Minimal Impact: Designed to be lightweight and easy to integrate into any server.

 ## Installation
-1. Download the Script: Clone or download the script from the GitHub repository.
+#### 1. Download the Script:
+Clone or download the script from the GitHub repository.

-2. Add to Your Resources: Place the steff-blackbars folder in your RedM server resources directory.
+#### 2. Add to Your Resources:
+Place the steff-blackbars folder in your RedM server resources directory.

-3. Update server.cfg: Add the following line to your server.cfg to ensure the resource is started.
+#### 3. Update server.cfg:
+Add the following line to your server.cfg to ensure the resource is started.

+ensure steff-blackbars

 ## Usage
 In-Game Command: